Charles Hay, 16th Earl of Kinnoull: Biography

 He succeeded his father as Earl of Kinnoull following the latter's death on 7 June 2013.

 The Earl was elected to sit in the House of Lords at a crossbench hereditary peers' by-election on 4 February 2015, following the resignation of Lady Saltoun of Abernethy.

 On 19 March 2015, he made his maiden speech in the House of Lords on a report of the Science & Technology Committee.
 In June 2015 he was appointed to the Select Committee on Social Mobility.
 In 2016, he served on the Select Committee on the Trade Union Bill.

 In May 2016 he was appointed to the Select Committee on the European Union and also the Justice Sub-Committee.
-In September 2019 he became Chair of the European Union Committee, and Principal Deputy Chairman of Committees of the House of Lords; he therefore left the Crossbenches, and became a non-affiliated peer.
+In September 2019 he became Chair of the European Union Committee, and Principal Deputy Chairman of Committees of the House of Lords;.
 He has served as a Deputy Speaker since becoming Principal Deputy Chairman of Committees.
 In January 2022 he was appointed Vice Chair of the UK delegation to the Parliamentary Partnership Assembly, the new joint body between the European and UK Parliaments.
-As such he is the leader of the House of Lords delegation.
+As such he was the leader of the House of Lords delegation.

 In June 2017 he was promoted to Lt Col and became commanding officer of the Atholl Highlanders.